 Beginning in the 2021-2022 school year, CEDARS will begin collecting paraeducator course assignments.
-For the 2021-2022 school year, OSPI encourages but does not require districts to report paraeducator course assignments through CEDARS Staff Schedule using the new Teacher Indicator valid value (G).
+OSPI encourages but does not require districts to report paraeducator course assignments through CEDARS Staff Schedule using the new Teacher Indicator valid value (G).
 This information will be used to link students to paraeducator supports for research requests and equity analyses of student supports, as well as to link paraeducator certificate completion to content area assignment and student program(s).